iavofficial/IAVFrontendFramework/README.md

 ```

 ### Cookies
 This framework adds a banner for cookies by itself.
-Without accepting cookies the user cannot use the web application.
+Without accepting cookies the user cannot use the web application. *Please explain how the cookie banner works and where to find its integration in the project - make it easy for yourself by adding code snippets*

 ### Layout
 ![Here should be a diagram describing the layout.](./doc/diagrams/layout.png?raw=true)